Camp Application

 Pre-Service Health and Safety Trainings

-• Health, Safety, and Child Growth and Development/Mandated Reporting: Basic Requirements for Licensing
+• Health, Safety, and Child Growth and Development and Mandated Child Abuse and Neglect Reporting: Basic Requirements for Licensing (10-hour module – overview of the required CCDBG health and safety topics)

 • Pediatric First Aid and Pediatric CPR Training